Actions of Fell bundles: Introduction

-Section \ref{action-II} deals with the more general case of $(\A, \varphi)$-actions on Hilbert $\B$-bundles.
-The flexibility of the definition makes it possible to present examples arising from various sources.
-For instance, if $H$ is trivial, so that $\varphi$ is also trivial and the only fiber of $\B$ is a $C^*$-algebra $B$, then $(\A, \varphi)$-actions correspond to $*$-representations of $\A$ on Hilbert $B$-modules.
-Moreover, one may enhance this basic example to see that $(\A, \varphi)$-actions always exist for any given $\A$, $H$ and $\varphi\in {\rm Hom}(G,H)$.
-In another direction, unitary representations of groups, compatible actions of $C^*$-dynamical systems on $C^*$-correspondences \cite{EKQR00, EKQR06} and conditional expectations all yield actions of the associated Fell bundles.
+Actions of Fell bundles arise in many contexts, as we illustrate in section \ref{action-ex}.
+When $\A=\B$ and $\varphi$ is the identity map on $G$, actions are simply called $\B$-actions.
+In subsection \ref{B-actions}, we exhibit some examples of $\B$-actions, such as the trivial and the regular $\B$-actions, which make sense for every Fell bundle $\B$.
+We also discuss a regularization process for $\B$-actions, producing a regularized $\B$-action from any given $\B$-action.
+Subsection \ref{A-phi-actions} deals with the general case of $(\A, \varphi)$-actions on Hilbert $\B$-bundles.
+The flexibility of the definition makes it possible to present examples from various sources.
+For instance, if $H$ is trivial, then $(\A, \varphi)$-actions correspond to $*$-representations of $\A$ on Hilbert $C^*$-modules.
+Moreover, one may enhance this basic example to see that $(\A, \varphi)$-actions always exist.
+In another direction, unitary representations of groups and conditional expectations yield actions of naturally associated Fell bundles.
 We also mention that the regularization process for $\B$-actions can be extended to $(\A, \varphi)$-actions.
+In subsection \ref{action-ds}, we show that compatible actions of $C^*$-dynamical systems on $C^*$-correspondences, as studied in \cite{EKQR00, EKQR06}, give also rise to actions of the Fell bundles associated to such systems.